mthomas100/The-Healthy-Fermentary-Deprecated/README.md

 > "The React Framework for Production" [Next.js](https://nextjs.org/) gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.

-## Strapi (Backend)

-> [Strapi](Strapi.io) is the next-gen headless CMS, open-source, javascript, enabling content-rich experiences to be created, managed and exposed to any digital device.

-## MongoDB (Database)

-> Classified as a NoSQL database program, [MongoDB](https://www.mongodb.com/) uses JSON-like documents with optional schemas.

-## Cloudinary

-> Developers and marketers use [Cloudinary](https://cloudinary.com/) to quickly and easily create, manage and deliver their digital experiences across any browser, device and bandwidth.

 ## Apollo GraphQL

 >Apollo Client is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
 Use it to fetch, cache, >>and modify application data, all while automatically updating your UI.